xarantolus/jsonextract/README.md

 # jsonextract
 `jsonextract` is a Go library for extracting JSON and JavaScript objects from any source.
 It can be used for data extraction tasks like web scraping.

-If any text looks like a JavaScript object or is close looking like JSON, it will be converted to it.
+If any text looks like a JavaScript object or is close to looking like JSON, it will be converted to it.

 ### Extractor program
 There's a small extractor program that uses this library to get data from URLs and files.